jgoodman/Artemis/README.md

 # ARCHITECURE OVERVIEW

+The backend takes a MVC approach hence this section being organized accordingly so.

+## View

-## cgi-bin/artemis
+### cgi-bin/artemis

-The controller which handles and routes HTTP requests to Artemis perl modules.
-This utilizes the Mojolicious framework.
+Utilizes the Mojolicious framework, this handles and routes HTTP requests to the controller layer (Artemis modules)

-## lib/Artemis
+## Controller

-The model aims to be domain-driven.
-These are Perl modules by the way which interfaces with MySQL.
+Perl modules by the way which interface with the Model.

 ### Artemis::Action